 If you’re expecting the “average” marriage post, this one might leave you scratching your head.
 Because this quick synopsis of what a good marriage is – to ME – is much different than many others I see.
 But you know what?
 That’s ok!

-Not everyone’s marriage is going to look the same, and thank God for that, right?
-For me, there are special elements that make ours special to us.
+Not everyone’s marriage will look the same, and thank God for that, right?
+For me, there are unique elements that make ours special to us.
 It might look chaotic to some, but to us, it’s just what we do!

 Taking Our Vows

 Jimmy and I were married at a Christian Camp on the banks of a gorgeous river on a bright, sunny April afternoon.
 That Christian Camp was also my very first job as a fresh-out-of-high-school teenager!
 The gazebo we stood in front of was made by my nephew, who had recently earned his Eagle Scout Honor, which meant something to both of us, Jimmy having been a former Boy Scout himself.